wangdi4/llvm/llvm/docs/VectorizationPlan.rst

   SESE region is to be replicated.
 It is also designed to serve predicating divergent branches while retaining uniform branches as much as possible / desirable, and represent inner loops.

+:VPLoop:
+  is a VPRegionBlock that represents a loop in the Hierarchical CFG.
+Entry block is the loop pre-header.
+Exit block is a post-dominator of all loop blocks.
+Consequently, all loop latches will be inside the VPLoop region.

+  A new pre-header block may need to be constructed if one does not exist or if existing pre-header has multiple successors.

+  WIP 1: If the loop has a single exit block, this block is used as exit block of the region.
+Otherwise, the immediate post-dominator of the loop header is used.
+  WIP 2: Currently, VPLoop class inherits from VPRegionBlock and LoopBase classes to represent both a loop in the Hierarchical CFG and the loop metadata produced by VPLoopInfo analysis.
+This design is going to change in the near future.
+The plan is to have two separate classes, VPLoopRegion and VPLoop, to decouple the representation of CFG loop from loop metadata, respectively.

+:VPLoopInfo:
+  is a specialization of LoopInfoBase that provides analysis of natural loops for a VPBlockBase-based CFG.
+It is used to build VPLoop’s and keep consistent all the loop metadata information throughout the CFG transformation steps of VPlan construction.

 :VPBlockBase:
   The building block of the Hierarchical CFG.
 A VPBlockBase can be either a